 Charles Xavier is a mutant who is the most powerful telepath alive, able to read both minds and to communicate mentally with others.
 His mental powers began emerging when he was a boy, and he decided to dedicate himself to protecting mutants and humans from harming one another.
 Charles conceived the idea of a school for teaching young mutants how to master their superhuman abilities.
 He is the founder and leader of the mysterious group of mutant fighters who will become known as the X-Men.
 His dream is that someday mutants and the rest of humanity will live together in peace.
 Using Cerebro, Charles locates a group of young mutants which include Scott Summers and Emma.
 They successfully escape Stryker’s mutant prison, future unknown.

 Jean Grey came to know death (literally) at quite a young age.
 And that death would forever change her entire life.
 When she was just ten years old, Jean saw her best friend Annie Richardson get struck and killed by an automobile.
 Touching her dying friend, Jean’s emotions awakened her latent telepathic powers and she experienced Annie’s dying thoughts as if they were her own.
 Jean was unable to cope, and also began exhibiting telekinectic abilities.
 When her powers manifested, her parents became extremely fearful.
 Jean was having headaches and made all of the cars and mailboxes in her neighborhood fly into the air.
 Professor Xavier promised Jean’s parents that he would help her to control her mutant powers, and he did for years until that fateful day when Jean died and was later “reborn” with evolved mutant abilities.
 Jean’s powers increased to the point where she could kill humans and mutants alike with a simple thought.
 Those sometimes uncontrollable thoughts killed her fiance Scott Summers and Professor Xavier, who had put mental blocks on Jean when she was a child, blocking her additional abilities.
 Jean was later killed on Alcatraz by Wolverine.
+He is haunted by “her” in his dreams and nightmares.
+In the new timeline created by the changed events in 1973, Jean’s alive and well with Cyclops and the X-Men.
 (Video)

-Henry ‘Hank’ McCoy was one of Professor Xavier’s first students.
+Hank McCoy was one of Professor Xavier’s first students.
 His parents had rejected him because of his mutant uniqueness.
 After spending some time learning under Xavier, he decided he wanted to further his education, and went on to receive his doctorate in biophysics.
 He became a genetics research scientist, and later became one of few mutant voices to speak out about the mutant phenomenon when he began working within the United States government.
 Henry has blue skin and fur, and has superhuman strength, endurance, great agility, and speed.
 Even with his own acceptance ofhis appearance, Beast continues to struggle for the acceptance of others.
 As a man of arts and letters and the sciences, Beast is very much the Renaissance man, and while his human peers within the government know this, some of them still consider him very much a mutant.
 Beast focuses on the X-Men’s goal of building better relationships between man and mutant, and was recently appointed an ambassador for both human and mutants alike in the United States.
 In immersing himself in this campaign, Beast holds out hope that in the world he and the other X-Men dream of, he’ll finally be known for more than genius within than for the creature outside.
+Unfortunately that didn’t happen as Beast was killed after being dragged out of his home by an angry mob of humans.
+In the new timeline, he is safe at the mansion as Professor of Science.
 (Video)

 He lived for the dream.
 And he was willing to die for it.
 Not one thing or person could stand in the way of Scott Summers steadfast belief in the one man who made all the difference in the world to him: Professor Xavier.
 Scott’s mutant ability manifested in the continual emission of force beams from his eyes.
 Even the slightest glance without a ray-shielding device could have vaporized an unsuspecting, innocent person.
 While closing his eyes prevented the emission of rays, he couldn’t choose to live his life as a blind man.
 In an effort to see, Scott donned his ever-present ruby quartz visor and glasses, which managed to keep the destructive rays in check.
 The most important person in his life, aside from Professor Xavier, was his fiance Jean Grey.
-Unfortunately, his love for her could not save him from death, as she “killed” him after the “Dark Phoenix” mutant persona took over.
+Unfortunately, his love for her could not save him from death, as she killed him after the “Dark Phoenix” persona took over.
+Cyclops is alive and well in the new timeline created by Wolverine after he was able to change the events in 1973.
 (Video)

 John (Pyro) did not have a great childhood.
 At the age of 12 he developed his mutant gifts, which allowed him to manipulate fire.
 When his gifts manifested, his parents became frightened of his mutant ability, and left him to fend for himself on the streets of New York.
 This caused John to exhibit wild behavior, and his discovery of true hatred towards homo-sapiens.
 Professor Xavier had found John and asked him to join his school for the gifted.
 Since it was free room and board, John decided to take the offer, even though he did not really agree with Xavier’s beliefs.
 He later joined with Magneto’s brotherhood of mutants.
 Pyro escaped with his life during the Dark Phoenix attack on Alcatraz.
 (Video)